usasha/primitive_ML/README.md

 # primitive_ML
-basic implementation of machine learning algorithms, Main goal is to implement basic but usable machine learning stack of algirithms and helper functions.
+Basic implementation of machine learning algorithms, Main goal is to implement basic but usable machine learning stack of algirithms and helper functions.
 I will keep it simple with minimum options and lines of code.